Garret Graves LA-06

 6. ^ “Questions remain about potential conflict”.
 HoumaToday.com.
 Archived from the original on March 19, 2016.
 Retrieved November 24, 2014.

 7. ^ a b “Edwin Edwards, Garret Graves headed for runoff in 6th Congressional District”.
 NOLA.com.
+Archived from the original on November 24, 2014.
 Retrieved November 24, 2014.

 8. ^ a b Schleifstein, Mark (February 5, 2014).
 “Jindal Coastal Adviser Garret Graves Resigns, Effective Feb.
 17”.
 The Times-Picayune/The New Orleans Advocate.
 Retrieved April 23, 2023.